Halal Hunting

 This here is where some of the confusion seems to come in.

 I have spoken to multiple Muslims who would like to be able to hunt and provide some of the best, cleanest meat for their families but are confused if they are only allowed to kill the animal by hand, by slitting it’s through.
-For anyone who has hunted, they can appreciate this is neigh on impossible and certainly impractical.
-The notion of trying to shoot something to ensure it stays alive long enough to dispatch by hand is unethical and cruel to the animal.
+Anyone who has hunted can appreciate this is not impossible and certainly impractical.
+The notion of trying to shoot something to ensure it stays alive long enough to be dispatched by hand is unethical and cruel to the animal.

-It needs to be remembered that when the Quran was originally revealed, there were no rifles and modern projectiles.
+Remember that when the Quran was originally revealed, there were no rifles or modern projectiles.
 Modern hunting methods could not have been accounted for.
 However – we also can read:

 If the killing tool causes blood to gush out and if Allah’s Name is mentioned, eat (of the slaughtered animal).